GPA

 Horror 80% and Logic 80% lead; Graphics and High Difficulty stay low — investment in spatial unease, not spectacle or mechanical skill.
 Existential Theme 55% tracks "still lost" feeling more than explicit philosophy.

-Turn-Based 60% reads as per-segment go / back decisions stacking toward Exit 8, not tactical RPG turns.
+Turn-Based 60% reflects per-segment go / back decisions stacking toward Exit 8, not tactical RPG turns — each corridor is a small forward-or-back choice that adds up.

 Raise Logic for Chants of Senaar or Zelda-style puzzles; max Horror for Phasmophobia or Silent Hill 2 Remake.
-The Exit 8 sits as quiet logic horror.
+The Exit 8 sits as quiet logic horror — observation and deduction over reflex.

-Subways are daily life in Japan and a horror staple; abroad they are liminal-space textbook material.
-That overlap outlasted a fad — Exit 8-like and anomaly games remain the vocabulary.
+Subways are daily life in Japan and a horror staple; abroad they read as liminal space horror textbook material.
+That overlap outlasted a fad — Exit 8-like and anomaly hunting games remain the vocabulary because this game made the loop legible.

 Scores use GPA (Gamer's Profile Analyzer) tag weighting.
 Latest numbers and similarity ranks live on each game's detail page from the GPA home screen.